 1. Cord Blood Registry

-Additionally, CBR is the largest cord blood bank in the United States and worldwide by number of cord blood and cord tissue units stored (more than 500,000 to date).
+Additionally, CBR is the largest cord blood bank in the United States and worldwide by the number of cord blood and cord tissue units stored (more than 500,000 to date).

 Finally, Cord Blood Registry was acquired by pharmaceutical giant AMAG Pharmaceuticals for $700 million in June of 2015, making it a well-capitalized company.